History of Abkhazia: Soviet Abkhazia

 During the Stalin years, a purge was carried out against Communist Party officials and intelligentsia of Abkhaz provenance on the orders of Lavrentiy Beria, then-the Party Secretary in Transcaucasus and himself a native of Abkhazia, in order to break a resistance to forced collectivization of land.
 The Abkhaz party leader Lakoba suddenly died shortly after his visit to Beria in Tbilisi in December 1936.
 There was a strong suspicion that he was poisoned by Beria who declared Lakoba an "enemy of the people" posthumously.
 The purges in Abkhazia were accompanied by the suppression of Abkhaz ethnic culture: the Latin-based Abkhaz alphabet was changed into Georgian and all the native language schools were closed, ethnic Georgians were guaranteed key official positions, many place names were changed to Georgian ones.
 In the terror of 1937-38, the ruling elite was purged of Abkhaz and by 1952 over 80% of the 228 top party and government officials and enterprise managers were ethnic Georgians; there remained 34 Abkhaz, 7 Russians and 3 Armenians in these positions.
 Between 1937 and 1953 tens of thousands of peasants from Western Georgia were settled in Abkhazia.
 In the 1926 Soviet census, the Abkhaz accounted for 26.4% of the region's population.
 The demographic engineering of the late Stalin period brought this proportion down to 17—18%.
 Abkhazia is mountainous and has a shortage of arable land, which made it difficult to send in new settlers.
 This was one of the reasons why in 1949 the Greek and Turkish minorities were deported from Abkhazia to Kazakhstan and other Central Asian republics, and Georgians were settled in the formerly Greek and Turkish villages.
 Abkhazia experienced collectivisation in 1936–1938, much later than most of USSR.

+The Abkhazian ASSR was the only autonomous republic in the USSR in which the language of the titular nation (in that case Abkhazian) was confirmed in its constitution as one of its official languages.
+However, the education system in Abkhazia operated through "the special national schools" in which the Abkhaz language was taught until the fifth grade, while the high schools in Abkhazia taught in Russian language.
+In 1938, the Central Committee of the Communist Party of the Soviet Union launched the educational reform throughout the entire Soviet Union, replacing "special national schools" with "the soviet schools of ordinary type" in which the subjects were taught in "the language of relevant [union] republic or in Russian language".
+Abkhaz schools were closed down in 1945–1946, requiring Abkhaz children to study in the Georgian language.
+When the wider Soviet reform was implemented in Abkhazia, the official reasons for choosing the Georgian language rather than Russian included the "lexical similarity of Abkhaz language to Georgian language" and the "common cultural heritage" of the Abkhaz and Georgians.
+The Abkhaz language continued to be taught in the new reorganized Abkhaz schools as a mandatory subject.